pfiffer/how_to_use/README.md

 7- perm.inc: Permeability distribution file.
 8- Perm-het.txt: Permability distribution to be loaded from MATLAB.

-Permeability map is loaded by MATLAB at line 19 of PSO.m You should provide filename containing permeability values in the argument of load() function.
+Permeability map is loaded by Octave or MATLAB at line 19 of PSO.m You should provide filename containing permeability values in the argument of load() function.
 This file should only contain numeric values.
 Number of colmns in permeability file is entered in line 23.
 The default value is 6.